 It is illegal for an individual to make sexual or harassing comments based on your gender.
 Sexual harassment is a form of gender discrimination and gender harassment.
 The illegal sexual comments are being made by the harasser based on your gender.
 Therefore, it is covered by the New Jersey Law Against Discrimination.
 The New Jersey Law Against Discrimination makes it illegal for an individual to make sexual advances that are not welcomed, request any type of sexual relations, make any physical contact with you that is deemed to be of a sexual nature (touching your body, rubbing your back, inappropriate hugs or kiss) or to make any type of sexual comments either verbally and in writing (email, text, letter, etc.)

-There are two different types of sexual harassment in New Jersey that are protected by the Law Against Discrimination.
+There are two different types of sexual harassment lawsuit claims in New Jersey that are protected by the Law Against Discrimination.

 - Quid Pro Quo Sexual Harassment.
 Quid pro quo sexual harassment occurs when a supervisor, agent or employee requests sexual favors or a sexual demands as a condition of your employment at the job.
 This type of sexual harassment is typically seen when the harasser is trying to obtain a sexual favor in return for not being fired, receiving a promotion or raise/bonus.
 This type of conduct is illegal and it exposes both the company and the harasser to liability under the New Jersey Law Against Discrimination.